 Now, the next question is where should one invest?

 There are traditional options including Public Provident Fund (PPF), the National Saving Certificate Scheme, Employee Provident Fund (EPF) and even insurance policies.
-These options mostly come with a major drawback i.e. with the return of close to 8%, they in most of the cases neither beat inflation nor maximise wealth creation for retirement.
+These options mostly come with a major drawback i.e. with the return of close to 8%, they in most cases neither beat inflation nor maximize wealth creation for retirement.